punchagency/proof-concierge-backend/README.md

 - **GET `/donor-queries/user?donorId=...`**: Retrieve all queries for a specific donor.
 This ties the query to the donorId provided by the client and includes associated chat messages and call requests.

-- **GET `/donor-queries/test-user`**: Retrieve queries that are in the "IN_PROGRESS" or "PENDING_REPLY" statuses for testing purposes.
+- **GET `/donor-queries/general`**: Retrieve queries that are in the "IN_PROGRESS" or "PENDING_REPLY" statuses.
+Supports filtering by test, stage, queryMode, device, and date.

 ### Protected Endpoints (Require Admin Access)